IU-PR/Capstone_project/content/docs/2025/edhub/week1.md

 ### Target Users

-Our goal is to develop a platform that both school teachers can use in their classes and university professors can use when planning courses.
+Our goal is to develop a platform that both school teachers and university professors can use in their classes.
 In our project, we want to emphasize the simplicity and usability of the product.
-We want any school teacher, who does not know much about technology, too be able to use our LMS and improve the quality of an educational process.
+We want any school teacher, who does not know too much about technology, be able to use our LMS to improve the quality of an educational process.

 ### Market Research